 Thrifty Tip: To get through the entrance faster, purchase your National Parks Pass ahead of time online.
 It can a few weeks to be mailed to your house, so plan ahead.
 You can also buy an entrance pass at a few gas station stops on the way to the park.

 After seeing photos of Sedona, how could you not want to go?
-This gorgeous area nestled between Phoenix and Flagstaff has so much to offer: off-roading adventures, peaceful trails, delicious restaurants, and stunning views surrounding it all.
+This gorgeous area nestled between Phoenix and Flagstaff has so many attractions and activities for everyone: off-roading adventures, peaceful trails, delicious restaurants, and stunning views surrounding it all.

 These are our favorite things to do in Sedona – we hope you’ll love them, too!